 Personal loans can meet many financial needs, including consolidating credit card debt and financing home improvements.
 While it’s possible to use personal loans for funding vacations and other discretionary purposes, please keep in mind that the more debt you owe, the more severe a financial setback can be.

-When considering a personal loan for debt consolidation, prioritize credit card and consumer loan accounts according to which have the highest interest rates and fees.
+When considering a personal loan to consolidate your debt, prioritize credit card and consumer loan accounts according to which have the highest interest rates and fees.
 A personal loan can also be used for one-off home improvements, such as installing a new roof or windows.
 A personal line of credit, on the other hand, can provide pay-as-you go convenience for large scale renovations and repairs.

 If your loan application is declined due to insufficient credit or a low credit score, take time to rebuild your credit by making on-time payments on other accounts, such as credit cards and retail accounts.
 FICO, a major credit reporting agency, states that 35 percent of your FICO credit score is based on your payment history.

 What happens if you can’t repay your loan?
 Lenders have no recourse on unsecured loans, but you can expect missed or late payments to be reported to credit bureaus.
 Your credit score will be affected, and if you miss several payments, your account may be referred to a collection agency.
 This typically incurs extra costs, in addition to late fees, assessed by your personal loan lender.
 Understanding potential consequences of nonpayment is a significant aspect of deciding whether or not a personal loan right for you.

 — Learn more on how a late payment affects your credit score here.